gaperton/React-MVx/README.md

 - It doesn't rely on singletons (unless you _really_ need some data to be shared across pages)
 - It assists and encourages usage of _locally encapsulated state_ and _OO decomposition_.

-THIS IS PUBLIC THE BETA.
-NOT PRODUCTION READY YET.

 ## Examples